tobiasegelund/mlog/README.md

 # MLog
-A library to
+A library to log and monitor machine learning systems.

-A library to bring tools that can manage logging and monitoring of machine models.
+Compatible with Pandas DataFrames, Numpy Arrays and PyTorch Tensors

 https://pythonspeed.com/articles/logging-vs-profiling/